Mohamed-Abdalla-1/countries-react/README.md

 This project implements the "REST Countries API with color theme switcher" challenge from Frontend Mentor using React.

-View the live app: https://yourname.netlify.app
+View the live app: https://cyf-mohamed-countries-reac.netlify.app/

-View the source code: https://github.com/yourname/countries

 ## Features